Rural Pharmacy Scholarship Mentor Scheme

 No, students can only be a recipient of either the RPSS or ATSIPSS, not both.

 At least three scholarships are offered each year.
 For undergraduate studies, funding is available to scholarship holders for up to four years.
 For graduate studies, funding is available to scholarship holders for up to two years.
 Funding per year, per scholarship holder is $15,000.
-Therefore, scholars undertaking undergraduate studies for four years will be paid $60,000 over the course of their study.
-Scholars are paid in monthly instalments of $1,500 for 10 months of the year.
+Therefore, scholars undertaking undergraduate studies for four years may be eligible to be paid $60,000 over the course of their study.
+Scholars are paid in monthly instalments of $1,500 for 10 months of each funded year.

 Yes, if the campus you attend has no Rural Health Club you must join or intend to join the nearest affiliated Rural Health Club.
 No scholarship payments will be made to you until you provide evidence of joining a Rural Health Club.